Stanford-BioE80/Stanford-BioE80.github.io/_docs/w7preclass.md

 **Q.11.
 According to this case, what conditions must all be met in order to make certain speech or acts illegal?**

-Third and lastly, please read the one-page essay, She Unnames Them, by Ursula Le Guin, available online here and here:
+Third and lastly, please read the one-page essay, She Unnames Them, by Ursula Le Guin, available from either links:

 [Link-3: She unnames them](https://www.newyorker.com/magazine/1985/01/21/she-unnames-them)